dib-lab/dib_rotation/doc/13_contribute_on_github.md

     + `git push --set-upstream origin my-awesome-branch`
     + `git push` to upload updated files (all changes up to last commit)
     + when you open GitHub again in a browser, it will prompt you to open a pull request
-        + if you are correcting a filed issue, its helpful to tag the issue number in the pull request (eg `fixes issue #1234`)
+        + if you are correcting a filed issue, it's helpful to tag the issue number in the pull request (e.g. `fixes issue #1234`)
     + When integrated, your changes will automatically render on the training website.